xdmushui/partner-center-sdk/develop/confirm-customer-consent.md

 - If you are using the Partner Center .NET SDK, version 1.9 or newer is required.
 - If you are using the Partner Center Java SDK, version 1.8 or newer is required.
 - Credentials as described in [Partner Center authentication](./partner-center-authentication.md).
-This scenario supports authentication with both app + user authentication only.
+This scenario supports app + user authentication only.
 - A customer ID (customer-tenant-id).
 - Date when customer accepted the Microsoft Cloud Agreement.
 - Information about the user from the organization who accepted the Microsoft Cloud Agreement, including: